 A point to remember about cleaning is that it is far more than a repetitive chore; it is a foundational practice that shapes your environment, mental clarity, and long-term well-being.
-When approached with intention rather than obligation, cleaning transforms from a burdensome task into a sustainable rhythm that supports productivity, reduces stress, and creates spaces where daily life can truly flourish.
+Even so, when approached with intention rather than obligation, cleaning transforms from a burdensome task into a sustainable rhythm that supports productivity, reduces stress, and creates spaces where daily life can truly flourish.
 Understanding this shift in perspective is the first step toward building habits that last, and it begins with recognizing that consistency always outperforms intensity.

 Introduction